 Rights and Responsibilities of the Respondent

-- Persons notified of possible violations of university policy are informed of the allegations pending against them and expected to review their rights and responsibilities in The Source.
+- To be notified of possible violations of university policy and informed of the allegations pending against them and advised to review their rights and responsibilities in The Source.

 - The respondent will not engage in any Retaliation against the complainant or witnesses.